Open-Future-Foundation/DGA/chapter5.md

 ### Article 24 Right to lodge a complaint

-(1) Natural and legal persons shall have the right to lodge a complaint with the relevant national competent authority against a provider of data sharing services or an entity entered in the register of recognised data altruism organisations.
+(1) Natural and legal persons shall have the right to lodge a complaint, individually or by the representatives of one or more natural persons, with the relevant national competent authority against a provider of data sharing services or an entity entered in the register of recognised data altruism organisations.

 (2) The authority with which the complaint has been lodged shall inform the complainant of the progress of the proceedings and of the decision taken, and shall inform the complainant of the right to an effective judicial remedy provided for in Article 25.